AzeematRaji/ersilia-outreachy/README.md

 __Dataset__: _Bioavailability, Ma et al._

 Oral bioavailability is the fraction of an orally administered drug that reaches site of action in an unchanged form.
-It is influenced by factors like absorption, metabolism and solubility
+It is influenced by factors like absorption, metabolism and solubility.

 __Task__: Given a drug ("SMILES"), predict the activity of bioavailability in Binary (0 or 1)